 The purpose of this club is to be inspired by art and make art to inspire others.
 The Art Club is a place for anyone with an interest or passion for art to connect, network, and socialize with others to share ideas relating to the art world.
 The Art Club will meet weekly and talk about an art topic each week.

-Spring 2025 Meetings
+Fall 2025 Meetings

-Join us the first Tuesday each month from 4:30 – 5:30pm in Q-145.
+Join us on the second Tuesday each month at 4:30pm in Q-145.

-Spring 2025 Meetings
+Fall 2025 Meetings

 The Environmentally Concerned Organization of Students (ECOS) at Sierra College supports and promotes environmental advocacy, sustainability, stewardship and education.
 ECOStudents pursue local, state, national, and global issues that affect the environment, directly or indirectly.